continentaldivide/hectic-harvest/README.md

 Cozy farming games like Harvest Moon and Stardew Valley are near and dear to my heart.
 They're a great way to unwind and destress...at least, that's what I used to think.
 In reality, these games have a frenetic quality that finds me rushing to till fields before the sun goes down, maximize my pumpkin yields (have to harvest today -- it's almost winter!), racing to finish my fishing before the shop closes so I can sell my haul...and the list goes on.

 Hectic Harvest is a gentle jab at the strange dichotomy of the stressful peaceful farming sim.
 You play Taylor, the harried hare hurrying to bring order to the garden and maximize its output.
-You'll race against the clock as crops quickly grow across several rows of tilled soil, and the more you can collect before time runs out, the longer you'll be able to _veg out_ and enjoy the _fruits_ of your labor.
+You'll race against the clock as crops quickly grow across several rows of tilled soil, and the more you can collect before time runs out, the longer you'll be able to _veg out_ and enjoy the _fruits_ of your labor after a hard day's work.

 ## Tech Stack